cjus/node-neo4j-presentation/presentation/readme.md

 <img src="TerrainWireframe.jpg" width="500"/>
 <img src="3dcharacter.png" width="500"/>

-The process of applying a skin (texture) to a wire frame model involves mapping an image onto the area within vertices and edges - a process known as texture mapping.
+The process of applying a skin (texture) to a wire frame model involves mapping an image onto the surface area within vertices and edges - a process known as texture mapping.

+Ever wonder how computer game characters find their way within a game word?
 Dijkstra's algorithm, employed in computer game AI, is used for path finding using a weighted graph.

 Turning our attention to nature, here we see the remains of leaves which have been devoured by insects.
-The veins that remains shows the passages by which water was once delivered.
-Our own nervous system and arteries look unremarkably similar!
+The veins that remains shows the passages by which water was once delivered to vibrant green areas.
+If you remember you high school biology then this image might also look unremarkably similar to our own nervous system and arteries!

 <img src="leaf-eaten.png" width="500"/>